codeurjc-students/2019-ServerlessVsSpring/sections/REST-AWS-Spring/README.md

 ![Postman GET](./images/api-get.png)

-``baseUrl`` is the invoke URL, in our example: https://1xl61kna0a.execute-api.eu-west-1.amazonaws.com/test
+``baseUrl`` is the invoke URL, something like this: https://xxxxxxxxxx.execute-api.eu-west-1.amazonaws.com/stage

-``x-api-key`` is the api-key that protects the request, it is not mandatory.
-To know how to create it see this url: [api-key AWS](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-setup-api-key-with-console.html)
+To know how to create an api-key see this url: [api-key AWS](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-setup-api-key-with-console.html)

 If we add ``/hello`` to the invoke URL, we make the request to the GET method.